Covering the Trends That Matter

 10:45 A.M. - 12:15 P.M. / Potomac Ballroom Ab

 Established material processors and other industry insiders lay out how they’ve adjusted to the historic market disruptions caused by China's National Sword policy and import restrictions in other nations.
 These experts explain the impacts felt on a range of different types of recovered plastics in different areas of North America.
 Learn what it takes to survive in the new world order of global demand, and hear about what opportunities are opening up as the dust settles.
+(This session was organized in partnership with the Institute of Scrap Recycling Industries.)

 - Sunil Bagaria, President, GDB International, Inc.